ahoj18/website/docs/science/scp-list/euclid/scp-662-mr.-deeds.md

 :::

 **SCP-662, also known as "Mr. Deeds"**, is a standard silver bell with intricate engravings.
-As it is made of very pure silver, it requires regular polishing to remain without tarnish.
+As it is made of very pure silver, it requires regular polishing to prevent tarnish.

 ```
 $ SCPF_NETWORK/PARAGON/DATABASE/SCP-662